feathersjs/feathers/index.md

 ### Hooks

 Another option is the [feathers-hooks](https://github.com/feathersjs/feathers-hooks) plugin which allows you to add asynchronous hooks before or after a service method call.
 Hooks work similar to Express middleware.
-Pass an object to `service.before(obj)` or `service.after(obj)` with all service methods that you want to hook into with one or more functions that get passed a `hook` object and a `next` callback.
-The following example adds a hook that converts our Todo data and makes sure that nobody submits anything that we don't use:
+The following example adds a hook that converts our Todo data and makes sure that nobody submits anything that we don't want to put into MongoDB:

-> npm install feathers-hooks
+> `npm install feathers-hooks`

 ```js
 // app.js